peidevs/Event_Resources/slack/Welcome.md

 * `#bookclub` - a reading group, often hosted in Summerside
 * `#opendata` - discussion on Open Data and Open Gov (formerly the _Open Data Book Club_)
 * `#q_and_a` - Questions and Answers on tech topics
+    * Stuck with a problem?
+Brain-storming an idea?
+Maybe someone can help out.
     * Note that Slack is not necessarily the ideal medium for big topics
     * Be sure to discern fact from opinion.
 Techies can be quite opinionated :-)